Gwash3189/Front-end-Developer-Interview-Questions/answers.md

 * Describe how you would create a simple slideshow page.
 * If you could master one technology this year, what would it be?
 * Explain the importance of standards and standards bodies.
+  * Standards bodies
+    * do the work the rest of us can't do.
+They take seamingly trivial items (var, let) and discuss the semeantics, the impacts and implecations of implemeting something into a language.
+  * Standards
+    * Standards exist in an effort to unify the way web development is done.
+However, such standards have netoriously not been followed by major browser vendors (Microsoft).
+Regardless of this, standards serve as a benchmark for each browser to follow, and as assuances for web developers.
 * What is Flash of Unstyled Content?
 How do you avoid FOUC?
+  * A FOUC is when uncompiled / unloaded  or otherwise 'not ready' content is shown to the user before it is ready.
+  * To midigate this, complication steps can be done before run time (handlebars, JSX) to increase performance
+  * spinners / loading spinners could be used inplace while content is being assembled.
+  * Alternitvly, content could be loaded in a 'progressive enhancement' type of way.
+Ensure that the most important content (text of a blog post) is made available instantly, and secondary content (ads, comments) are loaded in async.
 * Explain what ARIA and screenreaders are, and how to make a website accessible.
+  * complex peices of software that read a html and interperite their markup so vision impared users can access web content.
+  * ARIA tags on html elements assist screen readers in creating additional content and intent for the existing html
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
+  * JS animation
+    * Fine grain control over speed, distance and how it's down
+    * Performed on the CPU.
+The CPU isn't very good at graphical calculations
+  * CSS Animation
+    * Less control over the fine grained details, however you still have control over the easing and type of animation that is performed.
+    * Animation is performed on the GPU, which is much better at these types of calculations
 * What does CORS stand for and what issue does it address?
+  * Cross Origin Resource Sharing
+    * It addresses the issue of sharing content (static or otherwise) across domains (origins).
+    * A REST API that sits at foo.com/api, and a website that sits at foo.com have the same origin (foo.com)
+    * however a website that sits at bar.com has a different origin, and when a request from bar.com is made to foo.com/api it will receive a 'CORS' error, where the remote API does not accept request from differnet origins

 #### HTML Questions:

 * What does a `doctype` do?
 * What's the difference between standards mode and quirks mode?
 * What's the difference between HTML and XHTML?
+  * HTML
+    * Is less fussy and allows for incomplete tags
+  * XHTML
+    * More fussy and requires a extended doc type
 * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
 * What kind of things must you be wary of when design or developing for multilingual sites?